ChanChar/ChanChar.github.io/_posts/2015-03-27-tech-meetup.md

 and coffee to thousands of individuals walking about on a campus in the search for another presentation/talk.
 I personally like the smaller varieties of meetups where by the end of the day you know each person by name, have an understanding of where they're coming from and feel comfortable sharing jokes in between presentations.
-I've had the chance to talk to professionals from including sys admins, web devs, mobile devs, business heads, and product evangelists.
-One thing was clear in most of these individuals, they're passionate about what they're doing and hearing about what they're working on only serves to further encourage me to pursue mine.
+I've had the chance to talk to professionals including sys admins, web devs, mobile devs, business heads, and product evangelists.
+One thing was clear in most of these individuals, they're passionate about what they do and hearing about what they're working on only serves to further encourage me to pursue my interest in programming.

 **Learn, learn, learn**